 Meredith Brislen ’01 is a geologist for CH2M Hill in New Mexico; while she was at Beloit she presented a study on structural geology in the Lake Tanganyika Rift Basin in Africa at the annual convention of the American Association of Petroleum Geologists.
 She also wrote a research paper on the geology of the Circle Creek Basin in Idaho.

-Bethany Peyer ’01 is a contract management attorney at JP Morgan Chase in Chicago.
+Bethany Peyer ’01 is an assistant vice-president and contract management attorney at JP Morgan Chase in Chicago.